-Sadie Creese is a Professor of Cyber Security in the Department of Computer Science at the University of Oxford.
-She teaches threat detection, risk assessment and operational aspects of cyber security.
+Sadie Creese is a Professor of Cyber Security in the Department of Computer Science at the University of Oxford where she teaches threat detection, risk assessment and operational aspects of cyber security.
 She is also the founding Director of the Global Cyber Security Capacity Centre at the Oxford Martin School and holds the position as an Advisory Board member at the OCSC.

 She is Principal Investigator on the AXIS Insurance Company-sponsored project ‘Analysing Cyber Value-at-Risk’ focused on developing a method for predicting the range of potential losses arising from cyber-attacks taking account of risk control practices.